Clastify logo

 Image

-The sign of ((\Delta s)^2) shows what kind of cause-and-effect connection is possible:
+The sign of (Δs)2(\Delta s)^2 tells us what kind of cause-and-effect link is possible:

-• A time-like interval is a spacetime separation for which ((\Delta s)^2>0), so the events can occur at the same place in some inertial frame and one event could influence the other at a speed below (c).
+• A time-like interval is a spacetime separation for which (Δs)2>0(\Delta s)^2>0, so the events can occur at the same place in some inertial frame and one event could influence the other at a speed below cc.

-• A space-like interval is a spacetime separation for which ((\Delta s)^2<0), so the events can occur at the same time in some inertial frame but cannot be causally connected without faster-than-light influence.
+• A space-like interval is a spacetime separation for which (Δs)2<0(\Delta s)^2<0, so the events can occur at the same time in some inertial frame but cannot be causally connected without faster-than-light influence.

-• A light-like interval is a spacetime separation for which ((\Delta s)^2=0), so the events can be connected by light travelling in vacuum.
+• A light-like interval is a spacetime separation for which (Δs)2=0(\Delta s)^2=0, so the events can be connected by light travelling in vacuum.

 Proper time and proper length

 A proper time interval is the time interval between two events measured in the inertial frame where the two events occur at the same position.
-It is the time measured by a clock present at both events.
+It is the time shown by a clock that is present at both events.

 A proper length is the length of an object measured in the inertial frame where the object is at rest.
 To measure a length in any frame, the positions of both ends must be measured simultaneously in that same frame.
-Students often skip that last phrase; don’t.
-It matters.
+That last phrase is the bit students often skip; don’t.
+It is essential.

 Time dilation